 Walden University is an accredited institution serving the educational needs of working professionals.
-The Richard W. Riley College of Education and Leadership at Walden University offers an online MS in Education (MSEd) degree program using a convenient, flexible learning platform that is designed to fit your busy lifestyle.
+The Richard W. Riley College of Education and Human Sciences at Walden University offers an online MS in Education (MSEd) degree program using a convenient, flexible learning platform that is designed to fit your busy lifestyle.

 1Walden MSEd Curriculum Source: http://earlysuccess.org/sites/default/files/website_files/files/July-2011-B25-toolkit-FINAL.pdf

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.